SoykanErenKeskin/soykanerenkeskin/README.md

 # 💫 About Me:
-🔭 I’m currently working on my website and a project for my university<br>🌱 I’m currently learning js and react<br>⚡ Currently studying Industrial Engineering in Kocaeli University
+🔭 I’m currently working on my website and a website development project for my university<br>🌱 I’m currently learning js and react<br>⚡ Currently studying Industrial Engineering in Kocaeli University

 ## 🌐 Socials: